 Also in Germany, surviving cancer is dependent on the social and economic conditions at the place where people live.
-We spoke to Lina Jansen from the German Cancer Research Center (DKFZ).
+This has been demonstrated by researchers from the German Cancer Research Center (DKFZ).
 We spoke to Lina Jansen from the DKFZ about potential reasons and the prognosticated worldwide increase of cancer cases in the coming years

 Affluent cancer patients have better chances of survival than poor ones: this is true across the globe, well known and hardly surprising.
 Those with money can simply afford the best medical care and possibly also deal differently with the disease.
 Why have you, together with a research group around Hermann Brenner at the DKFZ, now published a new study on this topic?